 However, you don’t need a diagnosis to make the diet changes necessary to start addressing the problem.
 There are a few things you can do on your own to help combat SIBO.

 While fibre is important in providing bulk to your stool, it takes a while to move through your digestive tract.
 When fibre moves slowly through the small intestine, the overgrown bacteria feed on this fibre and release hydrogen gas.
 This leads to further discomfort, bloating, burping, and gas.
 While dealing with SIBO, stick to low-fibre foods like white rice, potato, and protein.

 2 – Add anti-microbial supplements.

 While antibiotics may be an option for some struggling with SIBO, anti-microbial supplements can also help reduce the number of overgrown bacteria.
 In fact, one study found that herbal therapy could be just as effective as antibiotic treatment for SIBO.
 Antimicrobials you could consider supplementing include garlic, ginger, chinese skullcap, and oregano oil.

 When dealing with digestive issues, it’s important to honour the mind-body connection.
 Your brain and gut are in constant communication via the vagus nerve.
 Being under high stress or chronic stress can impact your gastrointestinal tract and hinder it’s ability to function optimally.
 You don’t need to overhaul your life, but making small changes like practicing meditation or breathing techniques can go a long way.

 4- Have patience.

-When it comes to SIBO, there is no quick cure.
+When it comes to SIBO, there is no quick fix.
 It takes time and dedication to eradicate the overgrowth of bacteria you may have.
 Be patient with yourself and most important: stay consistent.
 It can take anywhere from 4-6 weeks to heal from SIBO.
-The overgrowth did not take place overnight, and the same goes for getting rid of it.
+Just as this condition can take time to develop, it may also take time to clear it up.